What you should know about Intelligent Transaction Routing (ITR)

 The Benefits of Implementing ITR with a White-label Payment Platform

 Although the benefits discussed in the section above are great, Intelligent Transaction Routing (ITR) can add a layer of complexity to payment processes.
-A white-label payment platform might be an optimal choice to provide merchants with a competitive and innovative solution in a very short time.
-This can also be referred to as a Payment Orchestration Platform, which allows merchants to enhance their payment infrastructure and maximize their payment performance through unique API integration.
+A white-label payment platform might be an optimal choice to provide merchants with a competitive solution in a very short time.
+This refers to a Payment Orchestration Platform, which allows merchants to enhance their payment infrastructure and maximize their payment performance through unique API integration.
 Hereby, a list of the various advantages of using one.

 A white-label solution can offer one single connection to many acquirers all over the world.
 The acquirers’ portfolio can be integrated, depending on the merchants’ setup, in a few hours or days.
 This allows merchants almost instantaneously to utilize the benefits of ITR and maximize their revenues.

-ITR can further facilitate the payment process by allowing the merchants to set different rules with priorities based on ratio, BINs, country, or other demographics, depending on the merchant or customer needs.
+ITR can further facilitate the payment process by allowing the merchants to set different rules with priorities based on ratio, BINs, country, or other demographics.
 For instance, it can determine the share of transaction volume that each acquirer will receive to ensure that the one with the highest performance, will handle the essential parts of the transactions.

 With WL Payments, merchants can access a modern centralized processing platform that gathers detailed transaction information across all channels and all geographies.
 This will provide merchants with the acquirer’s success rate, the origin of all transactions, how many times the customer retried the payment, and why it failed.
 Further routing information will also be available for detecting issues and setting strategic routing rules for future planning.